MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-streaming-data.md

 Structured streaming became available in Spark 2.2.
 Since then, it has been the recommended approach for data streaming.
 The fundamental principle behind structured stream is to treat a live data stream as a table where new data is always continuously appended, like a new row in a table.
 There are a few defined built-in streaming file sources such as CSV, JSON, ORC, Parquet and built-in support for messaging services like Kafka and Event Hubs.

-This article provides insights into how to optimize the processing and ingestion of events through Spark structure streaming in production environments with high throughput.
+This article provides insights into how to optimize the processing and ingestion of events through Spark structured streaming in production environments with high throughput.
 The suggested approaches include:

 * Data streaming throughput optimization
 * Optimizing write operations in the delta table and